Dwarf Fortress: Development (2007–present)

-A z-axis was introduced in the 2008 release because he felt the limitations with a single plane increasing; the feature of making various constructions like walls was also added at this time.
+A z-axis was introduced in the 2007 release because he felt the limitations with a single plane increasing; the feature of making various constructions like walls was also added at this time.
 In the earlier version, players could dig only into a mountainside and not underground because of having only one "z-level", thus it was considered "2D".
 This was significantly easier to maintain due to the limited playable area.
 Adams commented that this major change was further difficult to implement because of considering details like fluid mechanics and cave-ins.
 Vampiric and lycanthropic infections with necromancers and undead were added in 2012.

-On his reliance on PayPal donations, Adams says he is content since he feels that people really like his work or they would not pay.
+On his reliance on PayPal donations, Adams says he is content since he feels that people enjoy his work or they would not pay.
 Adams said that donations remain stable except during a new version update, where there is a sudden increase.
 Their expenses being low, he has maintained that he is happy as long as the game is self-sustaining and will not charge for it.
 In 2011, Adams refused a job offer from an unspecified major game developer and a $300,000 deal to license the name Dwarf Fortress from another company.
 Adams felt that this amount would not equate to long-term donations and that he prefers working on his own—not being part of the gaming industry.
 Adams said, "Barely in the black one month, a little in the red another month. ...
 It's a risk I'm willing to take, and really I couldn't have it any other way."
 He has spent no money on advertising and was happy when bloggers, reviewers like former game journalist Kieron Gillen from PC Gamer and Games for Windows, wrote about his game.
 In 2015, Bay 12 Games set up a Patreon account to help fund it.

-Enhanced release
+Steam and Itch.io release (2022)

-In March 2019, the Adams brothers announced they will be releasing a paid-for enhanced version of Dwarf Fortress for Windows, featuring a graphical tileset and other improvements through Steam and itch.io, published by Kitfox Games.
-Adams stated this will not affect the ongoing free version of Dwarf Fortress, but due to family situations at the time and the waning income from Patreon, they wanted to find another way to monetize the game.
-The Steam version includes support for Steam Workshop, which allows users to provide modifications to the game.
-The enhanced version was released on December 6, 2022.
+In March 2019, the Adams brothers announced they would be releasing a paid edition of Dwarf Fortress, featuring a new graphical tileset and music through Steam and Itch.io, published by Kitfox Games.
+Adams stated this would not affect the ongoing free version of Dwarf Fortress, but due to family situations at the time and the waning income from Patreon, they wanted to find another way to monetize the game.
+The Steam edition includes support for Steam Workshop, which allows users to provide modifications to the game.
+It was released on December 6, 2022.